 GBD, 2017; Shrestha, 2021; Alexander, 2021

 South Asian population has shown severe IgAN phenotype and faster disease progression compared to other regions.
 With limited access to affordable treatment, there’s a need for evidence-based interventions that are accessible and effective.
+This trial also establishes the GRACE Clinical Trial Network – a platform for collaborative, adaptive, and pragmatic clinical research in glomerular diseases across South Asia.

-Design: Multi-Arm Multi-Stage (MAMS) Platform Trial
+Trial design: Multi-Arm Multi-Stage (MAMS) Platform Trial

 1. Tests multiple interventions simultaneously